HarleyTG-O/HarleysTFDTool/README.md

 # Harleys TFD Tool
-Description: This script allows you to back up, restore keybindings, and delete/reset the 'TFD Saved' folder inside the 'M1' directory.
-Fixes: Tutorial bug and More Coming Soon  Made by: HarleyTG
+Description: This tool allows you to manage your GameUserSettings.ini file by providing options to back up, restore, and check the integrity of your settings.
+You can also delete or reset the 'TFD Saved' folder as needed.
+Fixes: Includes tutorial bug fixes and upcoming features.
+Made by: HarleyTG